IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/37-connecting-parts-17.png)

+Double-click on both HTTP request nodes and make sure the base URL (https://<something>.ngrok.io) points to your secure ngrok URL.
 Finally, click 'Deploy' (1) to deploy the flow.
 You can now test the dashboard by going to the same base URL as your Node-RED application only suffixed with `/ui` instead of `/red`.
 So the URL for the dashboard should look like:

 ```
 http://<node-red-base-url>/ui